To learn more about the economics of climate change mitigation, and the rising costs of inaction, check out my other article.

 [i]n climate research and modeling, we should recognize that . . . the long-term prediction of future climate states is not possible.
 The most we can expect to achieve is the prediction of the probability distribution of the system’s future possible states by the generation of ensembles of model solutions. [citation ii]

-Rather than being able to predict the future precisely, the models offer a range of possible outcomes.
-However, as Figure 10 shows, most of the models overestimated the warming that actually occurred in the 22 years between 1990 and 2012.
+Rather than being able to predict the future precisely, the models offer a range of possible outcomes (click on the source link for Figure 11 to learn more about the difficulties of climate modelling).
+Figure 10 shows that most of the models overestimated the warming that actually occurred in the 22 years between 1990 and 2012.
+Figure 11 provides a recent update, showing that warming resumed again after 2012.
 For the last quarter century, most projections of warming have given a likely range of 1.5ºC to 4.5ºC above Earth’s pre-industrial average temperature, based on various suppositions of future economic activity, greenhouse gas (GHG) emissions, and climate sensitivity.
 A study published in the journal Nature in January 2018 narrows that estimate to between 2.2 and 3.4 degrees Celsius of warming, with 66 percent (one standard deviation) confidence.
 It adds that there’s less than a 3 percent chance that warming will end up below 1.5ºC, and less than 1 percent likelihood of it exceeding 4.5ºC.
 While that’s good news regarding the worst-case scenario, it also means that the goal set out in the Paris Agreement in 2015, to keep “a global temperature rise this century well below 2 degrees Celsius above pre-industrial levels,” is probably infeasible.

 Many of the models have given high warming estimates because they assume that CO2 emissions will trigger “positive feedback loops” that will magnify warming, though it’s tough to say by how much.
 Skeptics like Lindzen argue that the models fail because they overestimate the effects of those positive feedback loops.
 In fact, in his opinion the models don’t account enough for negative feedback loops.
 I’ll explain more about feedback loops in the next section.